Mexicans Search for Survivors After Earthquake Kills 248

-(MEXICO CITY) — Rescuers and volunteers frantically dug through the rubble of collapsed schools, homes and apartment buildings long into the night, looking for survivors of Mexico's deadliest earthquake since 1985 as the number of confirmed fatalities climbed to 248 early Wednesday.
+(MEXICO CITY) — Police, firefighters and ordinary Mexicans dug frantically through the rubble of collapsed schools, homes and apartment buildings early Wednesday, looking for survivors of Mexico's deadliest earthquake in decades as the number of confirmed fatalities climbed to 248.

-Adding poignancy and a touch of the surreal, Tuesday's magnitude 7.1 quake struck on the 32nd anniversary of the earlier temblor that killed thousands and came just two hours after earthquake drills were held across Mexico to mark the date.
+Adding poignancy and a touch of the surreal, Tuesday's magnitude-7.1 quake struck on the 32nd anniversary of the 1985 earthquake that killed thousands.
+Just hours earlier, people around Mexico had held earthquake drills to mark the date.

-One of the most desperate rescue efforts was at a primary and secondary school in southern Mexico City, where a wing of the three-story building collapsed into a massive pancake of concrete floor slabs.
-At the scene, journalists saw rescuers pull at least two small, sheet-covered bodies from the rubble.
+One of the most desperate rescue efforts was at a primary and secondary school in southern Mexico City, where a wing of the three-story building collapsed into a massive pancake of concrete slabs.
+Journalists saw rescuers pull at least two small bodies from the rubble, covered in sheets.

-The federal Education Department reported late Tuesday night that 25 bodies had been recovered from the school's wreckage, all but four of them children.
-It was not clear whether the deaths were included in the overall death toll of 248 reported by the federal civil defense agency.

-During a visit to the site earlier in the night, President Enrique Pena Nieto had reported 22 bodies found and said 30 children and eight adults were reported missing at that point.
+Volunteer rescue worker Dr. Pedro Serrano managed to crawl into the crevices of the tottering pile of rubble that had been Escuela Enrique Rebsamen.
+He made it into a classroom, but found all of its occupants dead.

+"We saw some chairs and wooden tables.
+The next thing we saw was a leg, and then we started to move rubble and we found a girl and two adults — a woman and a man," he said.

+"We can hear small noises, but we don't know if they're coming from above or below, from the walls above (crumbling), or someone below calling for help."

 A mix of neighborhood volunteers, police and firefighters used trained dogs and their bare hands to search through the school's rubble.
-Reports swept through the crowd of anxious parents outside the gates that relatives in two families had received Whatsapp messages from girls trapped inside, but that could not be confirmed.
+The crowd of anxious parents outside the gates shared reports that two families had received Whatsapp messages from girls trapped inside, but that could not be confirmed.

-The rescue effort continued through the night, the work punctuated by cries of "quiet" so searchers could listen for any faint calls for help.

-Rescuers had to shore up the fallen concrete slabs with wooden beams so they wouldn't collapse further and crush whatever tiny airspaces remained.
+Rescuers brought in wooden beams to shore up the fallen concrete slabs so they wouldn't collapse further and crush whatever airspaces remained.

+The federal Education Department reported late Tuesday that 25 bodies had been recovered from the school's wreckage, all but four of them children.
+It was not clear whether those deaths were included in the overall death toll of 248 reported by the federal civil defense agency.
+Pena Nieto had earlier reported 22 bodies found and said 30 children and eight adults were reported missing.

-In a video message released late Tuesday, Pena Nieto urged people to be calm and said authorities were moving to provide help as 40% of Mexico City and 60% of nearby Morelos state were without power.
-But, he said, "The priority at this moment is to keep rescuing people who are still trapped and to give medical attention to the injured people."
+In a video message released late Tuesday, Pena Nieto urged people to be calm and said authorities were moving to provide help as 40 percent of Mexico City and 60 percent of nearby Morelos state were without power.
+But, he said, "the priority at this moment is to keep rescuing people who are still trapped and to give medical attention to the injured people."

 People across central Mexico already had rallied to help their neighbors as dozens of buildings tumbled into mounds of rubble.
-Mexico City Mayor Miguel Angel Mancera said buildings fell at 44 sites in the capital alone as high-rises across the city swayed and twisted and hundreds of thousands of panicked people ran into the streets blocking traffic.
+Mexico City Mayor Miguel Angel Mancera said buildings fell at 44 sites in the capital alone as high-rises across the city swayed and twisted and hundreds of thousands of panicked people ran into the streets.

-Dust-covered and exhausted from digging, Carlos Mendoza, 30, said two people were pulled alive from the ruins of a collapsed apartment building in the Roma Sur neighborhood during a three-hour period.
+Dust-covered and exhausted from digging, 30-year-old Carlos Mendoza said two people were pulled alive from the ruins of a collapsed apartment building in the Roma Sur neighborhood during a three-hour period.

 Blocks away, Alma Gonzalez was in her fourth-floor apartment when the quake collapsed the ground floor of her building, leaving her no way out.
-She said she was terrified until the people living in the neighboring house mounted a ladder on their roof and helped her slide out a side window.
+She was terrified until her neighbors mounted a ladder on their roof and helped her slide out a side window.

-Mancera said 50 to 60 people were rescued alive by citizens and emergency workers in the capital.
+Mancera said 50 to 60 people were rescued by citizens and emergency workers in the capital.

-The national Civil Defense agency reported early Wednesday that the confirmed death toll had climbed to 248, more than half of them in the capital.
+The national Civil Defense agency reported early Wednesday that the confirmed death toll stood at 248, more than half of them in the capital.

 The official Twitter feed of agency head Luis Felipe Puente said 117 dead had been counted in Mexico City and 72 in Morelos state, which is just south of the capital.
 It said 43 were known dead in Puebla state, where the quake was centered.
-Twelve deaths were listed in the State of Mexico, which surrounds Mexico City on three sides, and three in Guerrero state.
+Twelve deaths were listed in the State of Mexico, which surrounds Mexico City on three sides, three in Guerrero state and one in Oaxaca.

 At the site of a collapsed apartment building in Mexico City, rescuers worked atop a three-story pile of rubble, forming a human chain that passed pieces of rubble across four city blocks to a site where they were dumped.